nuryildirim/nuryildirim.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fifth year PhD student at the Human-Computer Interaction Institute at Carnegie Mellon University, where I'm advised by [John Zimmerman](https://www.hcii.cmu.edu/people/john-zimmerman){:target="_blank"} and [James McCann](http://www.cs.cmu.edu/~jmccann/){:target="_blank"}.
+I'm a sixth year PhD student at the Human-Computer Interaction Institute at Carnegie Mellon University, where I'm advised by [John Zimmerman](https://www.hcii.cmu.edu/people/john-zimmerman){:target="_blank"} and [James McCann](http://www.cs.cmu.edu/~jmccann/){:target="_blank"}.

+<span style="color: red;">I'm looking for academic and industry research positions, please reach out if you are hiring!</span>

-My research focuses on supporting cross-functional teams in envisioning AI products and experiences.
-I develop resources and innovation processes to (1) support more effective collaboration at the ideation and problem formulation stages of a project; (2) sensitize teams to AI capabilities, limitations, and risks; and (3) help teams more fully explore the problem-solution space before selecting what to implement.
-I leverage participatory approaches, such as design thinking and facilitation, to help teams identify strong matches between existing AI capabilities and actual needs, while simultaneously assessing each idea’s latent risks.
+I am a human-AI interaction designer and researcher.
+My research goal is to support cross-functional teams in envisioning human-centered AI products and services.
+I develop resources and innovation processes to (1) support AI concept ideation and problem formulation; (2) sensitize teams to AI capabilities, limitations, and risks; and (3) help teams more fully explore the problem-solution space before selecting what to implement.
+I leverage participatory approaches, such as design thinking and facilitation, to help teams identify low-risk, high-value AI use cases.

 I spent two wonderful summers working as a research intern at Google Research and Microsoft Research in Cambridge, MA and Cambridge, UK respectively.
 Before Carnegie Mellon, I worked as a design consultant in the industry for over 7 years, designing products ranging from medical to consumer electronics, assistive robots, transportation and toys.
 I received my master's and bachelor's in Industrial Design from [METU](https://www.metu.edu.tr/){:target="_blank"} in Turkey.